-We accept Paypal, personal and cashier's checks, money orders, and US cash only, and credit cards can be used through Paypal.
-Checks are always preferred since we're tired of Paypal taking a cut for every transaction, unless you want to make up the difference.
+We accept PayPal, personal and cashier's checks, money orders, and US cash only, and credit cards can be used through PayPal.
+Checks are always preferred since we're tired of PayPal taking a cut for every transaction, so PayPal users will be charged 4% extra.

 We use the US Postal Service, and any insurance is entirely your choice in either direction.
-Please make sure that anything you send is securely packed in a sturdy box with plenty of padding!
-The shipping/mailing address is on the Contact page.
+Make sure that any watch that you ship here is securely packed in a sturdy box with plenty of padding!
+The shipping instructions and mailing address are on the Contact page.